HazeebaNH/Drinking-Water-Potability-Prediction/README.md

 # Drinking-Water-Potability-Prediction
+This is a project to predict potability of drinking water.

+Utilized Pandas for data manipulation and exploration.
+Employed Seaborn for visual exploration with pairplots and heatmaps.
-Implemented a Support Vector Machine (SVM) model to predict drinking water potability.
+Implemented a Support Vector Machine (SVM) model.
+Utilized scikit-learn metrics, such as accuracy, confusion matrix, and classification report for model evaluation.